BettercareHealth/bettercare/mmh/mmh-6-resources.md

 The parent or primary caregiver will need:

-*	A South African identity document and the identity document for the child, which must be bar-coded
+*	A South African identity document and the identity document for the child, which must be barcoded
 *	The child’s birth certificate
 *	If the parent or primary caregiver is married, proof of the person’s marital status
 *	Proof of income: salary slip, bank statements for three months, or pension slips, and any other proof of income